Thinking about an LA to San Diego road trip?

 Morning

 If you prefer, you can ride a bike north to Bolsa Chica Beach or south to Huntington State Beach or even Newport Beach.
-You can rent a bike at Jack’s Beach Concession and Bike Rentals.
+You can rent a bike at Jack’s Beach Concession and Rays Rentals.

 Another option is to check the action on Main Street.
 I love to walk around and check out the restaurants, shops, and small markets.
 The International Surfing Museum is located in the area.